This is CNBC’s live blog covering all the latest news on the coronavirus outbreak. This blog will be updated throughout the day as the news breaks.

 All times below are in Beijing time.

-No new deaths were reported for the seventh straight day, keeping the total number of fatalities at 4,632, according to the NHC.
+For the eighth straight day, there were no new deaths, with total fatalities remaining at 4,632, according to the NHC.

 All times below are in Eastern time.

 7:01 pm: Trump says he ‘disagrees strongly’ with Georgia governor’s plan to reopen businesses

 President Donald Trump on Wednesday said that he strongly disagrees with Georgia Gov. Brian Kemp’s “phase one” plans to allow non-essential businesses to re-open in his state at the end of the week.

 The re-opening of businesses, which begins Friday, includes tattoo parlors, spas, hair salons or barbershops, movie theaters and bowling alleys.
 They will be allowed to open their doors to the public, as long as they, and their patrons, follow physical distancing orders and other OSHA guidelines, Kemp announced on Monday.

 Trump said he told the governor, “I disagree strongly,” adding that the governor “has to do what he thinks is right.” —Lora Kolodny

 6:29 pm: Trump says CDC director’s coronavirus warning was ‘totally misquoted’